huishun98/json-table/README.md

 # Json to Table

-This website converts ugly JSON to pretty tables.
+This website transforms ugly JSON into pretty, readable tables.
 The live version can be found here: https://huishun98.github.io/json-table/

 Built using Vue.js.